aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-plugins-layer.md

 ## ANSClient class

 The [ANSClient](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/ans_client.ts) class provides methods for creating an ANS name on the Aptos network and querying ANS data.
-It covers (1) write methods that support creating a unique identity on the Aptos network by registering an Aptos name and (2) read methods to get an account ANS name by an account address and get an account address by an ANS name.
+It covers (1) write methods that support creating a unique identity on the Aptos network by registering an Aptos name and (2) read methods that retrieve an account's ANS name using its address, as well as retrieving an account's address using its ANS name.

 The main write methods supported by the SDK are: